 that we donate to the world.
 We are writing this stuff because we love

 to do so.
 However,

 there are real-world limits on the amount of time we can spend writing

-funded by the modest advertising revenue we receive from our web site
+funded by the modest advertising revenue we receive from these LAC

 It's loaded with very high quality instructional videos about

 technology, flight simulation, and networking.
 Please be fair with our